 RELATED: The 6 Best Alien Movies Like Arrival

 4. Moon (2009)

 It might be controversial to classify this title as horror, but I personally feel that few films capture the unnerving elements of being alone in space as well as Moon.
 A man, played stunningly by Sam Rockwell, is spending three isolated years on a lunar space station, waiting until he’s called back home.
 But his tenure in the lunar module isn’t what it seems—and his employers have done something unthinkable to keep him there.
-Quiet, intelligent, and haunting, Moon moves inexorably towards an ending that will leave you thinking for a long time to come.
+A quiet, intelligent, and haunting psychological thriller, Moon moves inexorably towards an ending that will leave you thinking for a long time to come.
 It’s so good, you might even forgive Sam Rockwell for that awful Poltergeist remake.